 d) Each measurement is a single integer value.
 The number of measurements is equal to the number of PLMNs multiplied by the number of QoS levels multiplied by the number of supported S-NSSAIs.

 [Total No. of measurement instances] x [No. of filter values for all measurements] (DL and UL) ≤ 100.

-e) The measurement name has the form DRB.MeanActiveUeUl_Filter, where filter is a combination of PLMN ID and QoS level and S-NSSAI,
+e) The measurement name has the form DRB.MeanActiveUeUl_Filter, where filter is a combination of PLMN and QoS level and S-NSSAI,